Skip to content

 Gym flyers

-When designing the flyers you should first clearly identify the demographics you are targeting.
+When designing your flyers, you should first try to identify the demographics you are targeting.

-A powerlifting gym will need to use very different design elements to a pilates studio.
+A martial arts gym will need to use very different design elements to a pilates studio.

-When you carefully identify the types of clients you want to be talking to make sure that the images you use reflect this.
+When you identify the types of clients you want to be reaching, you can have a better understanding of which types of images you should be using.

 Retra Fitness